Sometimes the data you want to monitor isn’t available at inference time.

 How updates work

-Every trace streamed to Openlayer has an inference_id
+Every trace streamed to Openlayer has an inference_id, which is a unique identifier.

 - If you provide your own inference IDs, you can easily reference and update those traces later.